zerosonesfun/terminal-billy/README.md

 2. If pasting into an existing page you may delete from `<html>` to `<body>` and delete `</body>` and `</html>` at the end.
 3. Replace the response verbiage you see throughout with your own.

 Or, use the generator to create a custom version more easily.
 The generator will provide the JavaScript.
 Paste it in between <script></script> tags.
-Above the JavaScript ensure you have the placeholder divs:
+Above the JavaScript ensure you have the placeholder div:

 ~~~
 <div class="terminal-container">